 BIO 115.
 Medical Terminology.
-1 hour.
+2 hours.
 Sp.

 A study of the basic knowledge and understanding of medical language and terminology used by healthcare professionals.
 Students will learn and recognize word roots, prefixes, and suffixes used in medical language today.
 Medical terms related to all major body systems will be covered.
-This course meets for one (1) hour of lecture each week.
+This course meets for two (2) hours of lecture each week.